Forsyth-Creations/ECE4554_Project/initial/rpc/dataset_original/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 105 images.
+The dataset includes 918 images.
 Rock-paper-scissors are annotated in YOLOv8 format.

 The following pre-processing was applied to each image:
-* Auto-orientation of pixel data (with EXIF-orientation stripping)
-* Resize to 640x640 (Stretch)

 The following augmentation was applied to create 3 versions of each source image:
 * 50% probability of horizontal flip
-* Equal probability of one of the following 90-degree rotations: none, clockwise, counter-clockwise
+* 50% probability of vertical flip
 * Random rotation of between -15 and +15 degrees
-* Random shear of between -15° to +15° horizontally and -15° to +15° vertically